 In fact, a number of my favourite novels are around this length: The Outsiders by S.E.
 Hinton, Fahrenheit 451 by Ray Bradbury, The Turn of the Screw by Henry James, The Old Man and the Sea by Earnest Hemingway, Lord of the Flies by William Golding, The Catcher in the Rye by J.D.
 Salinger, To the Lighthouse by Virginia Woolf, The Metamorphosis by Franz Kafka, Heart of Darkness by Joseph Conrad, The Picture of Dorian Grey by Oscar Wilde, Notes from Underground by Fyodor Dostoyevsky, Alice's Adventures in Wonderland by Lewis Carroll, Slaughterhouse Five by Kurt Vonnegut, and The Hitchhikers Guide to the Galaxy by Douglas Adams, to name but a few!

 As this list clearly demonstrates, despite what many young authors mistakenly believe, more words is not always better.
-From Kafka to Carroll, some of the greatest prose writers ever to live chose to produce shorter novels.
+From Kafka to Carroll, some of the greatest prose writers ever chose to produce shorter novels.

 In Praise of Long